osisoft/Edge-Data-Store-Docs/content/sds/write-data/writing-data-api.md

 ##### Parameters

 `string tenantId`
-Tenant identifier.
+Tenant identifier

 `string namespaceId`
-Namespace identifier.
+Namespace identifier

 `string streamId`
-Stream identifier.
+Stream identifier

 `string startIndex`
-The index defining the beginning of the window.
+The index defining the beginning of the window

 `string endIndex`
-The index defining the end of the window.
+The index defining the end of the window

 ### Response